mitre/aws-foundations-cis-baseline/README.md

   b.
 Save a Zip or tar.gz copy of the master branch from the `Clone or Download` button of this project

-### Setting up dependencies in your Ruby and InSpec Environments

-The profile uses Bundler to manage needed dependencies - so you will need to installed the needed gems via bundler before you run the profile.
-Change directories to your your cloned inspec profile then do a `bundle install`.

-  a. `cd aws-foundations-cis-baseline`

-  b. `bundle install`

 ### Minimum Permissions needed to Run this Profile

 The IAM account used to run this profile against the AWS environment needs to attached through a group or role with at least `AWS IAM "ReadOnlyAccess" Managed Policy`